- Marc Maron, Jon Bass, Michaela Watkins

 This will be one of many reviews during this year’s SXSW Film Festival, to keep up with our latest coverage, click here.

 Lynn Shelton is a bit of an indie film savior herself.
 A filmmaker who was innovating at the dawn of the mumblecore movement, she takes a quirky spin on the way she makes her films – and this one in particular.
 Writing a very brief but elaborate script detailing the motions of the plot, she gives the actors free range to improvise all the dialogue.
 Considering the caliber of the cast here, this is for the best, making for what’ll stick around as one of the funniest movies of 2019.

-First off, it’s really exciting to see such a high-caliber ensemble cast brought together here, as they are essential in making the movie as good as it is.
+First off, it’s really exciting to see such a high-caliber ensemble cast brought together in Sword of Trust, as they are essential in making the movie as good as it is.
 All four of the leads here (Maron, Bass, Watkins, and Jillian Bell as Mel, Nathaniel, Mary, and Cynthia respectively) are excellent, and it makes complete sense why Shelton would trust them to make this the laugh-out-loud funny film it ends up being.
 They have a true dynamic, and it’s often quite difficult to tell that it’s all improvised.
 In fact, the conversation feels so real here to the point that this feels like real life – and not a movie.
 This is not only props to the ensemble, but to Shelton as a director for making everything come together like it does.

 If there’s one problem to point out with Sword of Trust, it has to be that the plot itself isn’t all that intriguing.
 These supposed 40 or-so pages of elaborate story detail kinda feel forced, and it’s almost like the actors are having trouble fitting the story elements into their conversations awkwardly.